Jensen21212/AveryNuker/README.md

 Fastest Python Discord Server Nuker

 Installation And Use

-Open the Releases Page.
-Click on the latest version.
+Click on code(Green button).

-Click on the AveryNuker.zip.
+Click on download ZIP.

 Extract the zip.

 Open avery.exe.

 Enter your user token or bot token.

 # Warning